 To sum up the recipe – saute the whole spices, sliced onion, ginger and garlic in ghee.
 To this the soaked and drained rice is added.
 It is stir fried until almost all rice has become dry.
 Enough hot water to cook the rice is poured on top and the rice is cooked till done.
 Sometimes extra onions , cashew nuts and raisins are fried and used as garnish.

 Every family has its own variation of this recipe.
 If I were to make this dish in Kerala the rice of choice would have been – Jeerakasala or kaima.
 This particular rice variety is not as well known as Basmati , but has its own unbeatable flavor.
 Unlike Basmati it is small grained – much smaller than the regular rice.
 The Bangladeshi Kali Jeera and Jeera rice are the same.
 Another recipe where jeera works great is the kalathappam.

 Often times I make ghee rice and masoor dal (the red lentils) for a quick Sunday lunch, when there is no time or inclination to make an elaborate meal.
 Two pressure cookers on each burner and 15 minutes of active cook time is all you need to make a delicious and satisfying meal.
 Now you see the draw of this dish.

-This was a family dinner sometime back – Ghee Rice, Shrimp and Plantains in Roasted Coconut Masala, a salad of veggie ribbons and some papad for crunch.
+Ghee rice was on our family dinner table a few days back – Ghee Rice, Shrimp and Plantains in Roasted Coconut Masala, a salad of veggie ribbons and some papad for a bit of crunch.
 If memory serves me right – it was not a particularly pleasant week .
 Sometimes living with teenagers and other unmentionable age groups – can get a little tiring (!).
-Being on each other’s nerves and throats for days , it is a welcome change to be able to wind down and some meaningful conversation.
+After being on each other’s nerves for days, it is a welcome change to be able to wind down and have some meaningful conversation.
 Families – one may not be able to live with them, but one certainly cant not live without them !!

 Here area few other rice dishes you might like :